SergSkol/blog-app-ror/README.md

 # 📖 Blog application <a name="about-project"></a>

 > The Blog app is a classic example of a blog website.
 There was created a fully functional website that shows the list of posts and empower readers to interact with them by adding comments and liking posts.
+In this project, we added authorization to the app using CanCanCan.

 ## 🛠 Built With <a name="built-with"></a>